matey97/thesis/README.md

 - `*.qmd` files: Quarto Markdown documents
 - `*.ipynb` files: Jupyter notebooks containing the analyses whose results are presented in the thesis.
 - `requirements.txt`: Python libraries employed to execute experiments and analyses.
 All these experiments and analyses have been executed using Python 3.9.
+- `.docker`: contains a Dockerfile to build a Docker image with a computational environment to reproduce the experiments and analyses.

 ## Reproducibility
 From the begining of this thesis, the reproducibility of the results has been a paramounth objective.
 Therefore, all the outcomes presented in the thesis document can be reproduced using the `*.ipynb` notebooks.
 In addition, since all the scripts employed for the execution of experiments are provided, their replicability is also possible.